spacemonkeyrocks/tab-search-mobile-obsidian-plugin/CONTRIBUTING.md

 6. Submit a pull request with a clear description of your changes.

 ## Testing

-Thorough testing is crucial to ensure the plugin works reliably for everyone.
-To test and debug the Android App see [Debugging Android App](#android-app).
+Thorough testing is crucial to ensure the plugin works reliably.
+As this is a mobile-only plugin, the primary testing should be on Android and iOS.
+The main test for Desktop is to ensure the plugin remains completely inactive.

-When you make a change, please test the following on both Desktop and Mobile:
+Core Activation & Floating Button

-- [ ] Does the button appear and disappear correctly when scrolling past the `scrollThreshold`?
+- [ ] Does the floating search button appear only when the mobile tab switcher view is open?
-- [ ] Does clicking the button scroll the note to the top?
+- [ ] Does the button disappear immediately after closing the tab switcher or navigating to a tab?
+- [ ] Does tapping the button correctly open the search interface?

+Search Interface Functionality

+- [ ] Does the search UI appear at the top of the screen?
+- [ ] Does typing in the search bar filter the list of open tabs in real-time?
+- [ ] Is the matching text in the search results correctly highlighted?
+- [ ] Does the "Aa" (case-sensitivity) button toggle its state visually and functionally?
+- [ ] Does the "X" (clear) button clear the search input?
+- [ ] Does tapping a result navigate to the correct tab and close the search UI?
+- [ ] Does tapping the dark overlay behind the search bar close the UI?
+- [ ] Does pressing 'Escape' (on a connected keyboard, if available) close the UI?

+Settings Verification

+- [ ] Does disabling the plugin via the "Enable plugin" toggle prevent the button from appearing?
+- [ ] Does the "Use theme colors" feature correctly detect and apply the theme's colors and position?
-- [ ] Do all settings (color, size, position) work as expected?
+- [ ] When "Use theme colors" is turned off, do the manual position and size settings work as expected?
-- [ ] Does the "Auto-adapt for mobile" feature correctly detect the position and size of the native **Switch Between Edit/Read** floating action button in the bottom right corner?
+- [ ] Does changing the "Search placeholder" text update the text in the search bar?
-- [ ] Does the "Use mobile theme colors" feature correctly detect the theme colors?
+- [ ] Does the "Max results" setting correctly limit the number of results shown?

+General Reliability

+- [ ] On Desktop, does the plugin correctly do nothing?
+(This is the expected behavior).
-- [ ] Does the plugin still work after reloading Obsidian?
+- [ ] Does the plugin still work correctly after reloading Obsidian?
-- [ ] Does the plugin still work after switching between different notes?
+- [ ] Does the plugin still work after opening and closing several new tabs?

 ## Publishing
 This repository uses [semantic-release](https://github.com/semantic-release/semantic-release) to automate the release process.
 Publishing is handled automatically by a GitHub Action when commits are pushed to the `main` branch.